 I learned about Beef Pasty’s and how to make them while working at a very traditional Scottish Pub.
-While most have a traditional pastry crust I like to use frozen puff pastry as it is ready made and has a really nice light texture.
-Plus I generally suck at making traditional pastry.
+While most have a traditional pastry crust I like to use frozen puff pastry as it is ready-made and has a really nice light texture.
+Once your stew is made it comes together pretty quickly.

 Beef Puff Pasty